 - Founded in 1966, the National Organization for Women (NOW) called for equal employment opportunity and equal pay for women.
 NOW also championed the legalization of abortion and passage of an equal rights amendment to the Constitution.

 - Ohio college where an anti-war protest got way out of hand, the National Guard was called in and killed 3 students (innocent & unarmed,wounded 9) in indiscriminate fire of M-1 rifles

 - During WWII, FDR established it to allocated scarce materials, limited or stopped the production of civilian goods, and distributed contracts among competing manufacturers

 - 1968; National Liberation Front and North Vietnamese forces launched a huge attack on the Vietnamese New Year (Tet), which was defeated after a month of fighting and many thousands of casualties; major defeat for communism, but Americans reacted sharply, with declining approval of LBJ and more anti-war sentiment

 5 True/False Questions

 Civil Disobedience → The main negotiator of the peace treaty with the North Vietnamese; secretary of state during Nixon's presidency (1970s).

-James Dean → An economic extension of the New Deal proposed by Harry Truman that called for higher minimum wage, housing and full employment.
+Fair Deal → An economic extension of the New Deal proposed by Harry Truman that called for higher minimum wage, housing and full employment.
 It led only to the Housing Act of 1949 and the Social Security Act of 1950 due to opposition in congress.